rwth-i6/i6_experiments/common/setups/returnn_common/README.md

 In the final RETURNN config, the model and losses ends up as the network dict (`network`).
 (Potentially different models or losses per epoch via `get_network`.)
 Extern data ends up as the extern data dict (`extern_data`).
+Dim tags are handled, i.e. defined in the RETURNN config, and then used in extern data and in the model.

 Here we provide helpers to realize this.